AllThingsSmitty/tweet-style-guide/README.md

 The first priority of quoted retweets is to not edit the original tweet.
 However, hashtags can be inserted into the original tweet, if appropriate.
 All quoted retweets will include RT prior to the first quotation mark of the original tweet.
 Example:

 > Civic &#35;Trolling&#8482;.
 RT “<a href="https://twitter.com/davatron5000">@davatron5000</a>: So I trolled the White House and wrote some postmortem&#39;y thoughts on it all <a href="http://daverupert.com/2013/10/trolling-the-whitehouse/">http://daverupert.com/2013/10/trolli...</a>”

-## Grammar

-(Might be hard to follow correct grammar.
-Might remove.)

 ## Punctuation